 X Display Location

-“X Display Location” option should point to the location of your X server.
+When enabling the SSH X11 forwarding option in Token2Shell/MD, you also have an option for "X Display Location".
+This option should point to the location of your local X server.
 If you’re using default settings for your X server, you can leave this option blank.
 However, if you’ve setup your server differently, please check your X server settings and copy the location as it’s provided by your server.

-If you don’t set X Display Location, Token2Shell/MD assumes “localhost:0.0”.
+If you don’t set the X display location, Token2Shell/MD assumes your X server is at "localhost:0.0".